-The apparel & footwear PEFCR in more detail
+The apparel and footwear PEFCR in more detail

-The apparel & footwear PEFCR covers all categories of garments and footwear within 13 sub-categories of products.
+The apparel & footwear PEFCR covers all categories of garments and footwear with 13 product sub-categories

-What other important factors are considered in the PEFCR to improve the environmental footprint of apparel & footwear?
+What other essential factors are considered in the PEFCR to improve the environmental footprint of apparel and footwear?

 > Circularity